-Most firefighters and emergency responders are aware of tunneled vision because they were taught about it in their basic training program or perhaps in a medical training program.
+Most firefighters and emergency responders are aware of tunneled vision because they were taught about it in their basic fire training program or perhaps in a medical training program.
 Tunneled hearing (a.k.a. auditory exclusion) is far less known, but every bit as dangerous.

 There have been multiple research studies conducted on the impact of stress on hearing over the past 20 years.
-Most has been done with the military.
-Some with law enforcement.
-Very little with firefighters or EMS.
+Most has been done with the military; Some with law enforcement; Very little with firefighters or EMS.

 In the presence of high-stress visual stimulation, the processing of audible information may be dulled.
-Hell, it may be turned off completely!
+It may be turned off completely!
 Hence the word exclusion.
 If the audible cortex is still functioning but its acuity is turned down, the person may describe the sounds they hear as muffled or distant.
 During my research, one of my firefighter participants described this phenomenon as if they were hearing the teacher on a Peanuts cartoon.

 During a high stress event the ears are working just fine… sort of.
-Physically, all the right parts are moving and taking in the sound waves but something can happen to diminish their effectiveness.
+Physically, all the right parts are moving and taking in the sound waves but something can happen to diminish their processing.
 I recall reading one research study where participants were hooked up to an audiometer to test their base-level hearing.
 Then the participants were put on a treadmill and the hearing test continued as the heart rate increased (simulating the heart rate increase under stress).
 The results were very telling.

 Tune it out

-The brain, in an effort to help you make sense of what is happening in a high-stress, high-consequence situation, can also filter out what it perceives to be noise – those sounds it determines to be unimportant.
+The brain, in an effort to help you make sense of what is happening in a high-stress, high-consequence situation, can also filter out what it perceives to be noise – those sounds your brain determines to be unimportant.
 Sometimes this can be helpful.
 Other times it can be devastating.
 While full of Darwinian good intentions, the brain may filter out the sounds of the very thing that could kill you.

 What happens when the brain tries to sort out conflicting information?
-In other words, what the eyes are seeing and what the ears are hearing do not align (not congruent).
+In other words, what the eyes are seeing and what the ears are hearing do not align (non-congruent).
 In this case the brain does its darnedest to make it all fit together in a coherent way.
 If you’ve ever been to a movie theater, you’ve experienced sensory integration.
 If you’ve never been to a movie theater, turn off your computer RIGHT NOW… and go see a movie.

 In the movie theater the speakers are not behind the screen.
 They are on the walls.
 When someone on the screen is talking, the speaker is not where their mouth is.
 Yet it appears as though the sounds are coming out of their mouth.
-This is because the brain takes the cues from the eyes and the cues from the ears and integrates them… fits them together in a way you’ll understand and you have the appearance of the sounds coming from the mouth on the screen… which they aren’t.
+This is because the brain takes the cues from the eyes and the cues from the ears and integrates them… fits them together in a way you’ll understand and gives you the appearance the sounds are coming from the mouth on the screen… which they aren’t.